57blocks/website-article/articles/Mastering Layer 1 Blockchain Testing: A Comprehensive Guide/README.md

 * #### Slashing

 Slashing serves as a deterrent for malicious actions, such as double signing or prolonged downtime by validators.
-When you test slashing mechanisms, you’ll want to simulate scenarios where validators engage in unauthorized activities or fail to meet performance criteria.
-It’s important to ensure that penalties are transparent, proportionate, and deter harmful behavior without affecting network reliability.
-To do this, you’ll need to test the accuracy of slashing scripts and their ability to execute penalties precisely under different conditions.
+When you test slashing mechanisms, you'll want to simulate scenarios where validators engage in unauthorized activities or fail to meet performance criteria.
+It's important to ensure that penalties are transparent, proportionate, and deter harmful behavior without affecting network reliability.
+To do this, you'll need to test the accuracy of slashing scripts and their ability to execute penalties precisely under different conditions.

 * #### Rewards distribution